Skip to main content ↓

 • Relevant: Ensure the targets you set align closely with your company’s most important objectives.
 This helps you avoid vanity metrics.

-• Time-bound: Set a timeframe for your goals to help keep your team on track.
+• Time-bound: Set a time frame for your goals to help keep your team on track.
 For example, you could set a goal to increase sales by a certain percentage each quarter.

 Narrow it down to just a few key metrics

-You probably have a long list of metrics you’d like to track, but for KPIs, it’s better to focus on just a few key ones that will have the most impact on your top-priority objectives.
+You probably have a long list of sales metrics you’d like to track, but for KPIs, it’s better to focus on just a few key ones that will have the most impact on your top-priority objectives.
 This will help keep your team focused and help you get the most meaningful results.

-How to track and report on KPIs
+How to track and report on sales KPIs

 Identify who will track each KPI

-To make sure your team tracks all the necessary KPIs, you’ll need to determine who is responsible for each one.
+To make sure your team tracks all the necessary sales KPIs, you’ll need to determine who is responsible for each one.
 This person will manage tracking, report on progress, and help identify any issues or roadblocks related to the KPI.

 Create a reporting plan